 There are no affiliate links in this post – any products mentioned have been purchased with my own money and all views are my own.

 I’m all for reusable cups.
 Travel mugs are great if you want a coffee on your morning commute – although the one thing I don’t particularly agree with is taking them into coffee shops to use.
 I completely get the logic of not using cardboard cups, but my concerns about hygiene outweigh that logic.
 I get the majority of people are going to be bringing in a clean cup, but what about those who don’t?
-In my mind it’s another way to spread germs about (at the time of writing my anxiety is peaking due to all the coronavirus stuff).
-I very rarely buy takeaway coffees anymore, however on the days I fancy a drink to keep me warm on the way to work, I’ll make use of my Pingu travel mug.
+In my mind it’s another way to spread germs about.
+I very rarely buy takeaway coffees anymore, however on the days I fancy a drink to keep me warm, I’ll make use of my Pingu travel mug.
 My point is – if you’re going to use a reusable cup, make your coffee at home – it’s so much cheaper!

 Knives & Forks

 Before you @ me, I’m fully aware I can bring my own cutlery to work, and I do.
 However, on the occasions when I forget and I buy myself a pasta salad for lunch, I’m torn between the choice of a wooden fork that’s in a communal holder (prongs up so touched by probably EVERYONE), or using the filthy cutlery in my office that I don’t particularly trust to be clean.
 By all means, wooden forks are fine and much better for the planet, but shops and cafés need to at least think of how they display them.
 Having a free for all basket for everyone to dip their hand in doesn’t exactly keep things hygienic.

 Help Yourself Food Displays